dfherr/ged-solutions/README.md

 Simply clone and pull the branches you need.

+You still need some files like meshes or converter tools from external.
+This project expects the git project directory and the external directory have the same parent directory.

 As all compiled stuff isn't commited you should perform a git clean ignored files when switching branches.

 ```